 Edward Lemay is Associate Professor of Psychology at the University of Maryland.
 He received his Ph.D. in Social Psychology from Yale University.

 Dr. Lemay is director of the Interpersonal Relationships Lab at University of Maryland.
 Research in the lab examines cognition, emotion, behavior, and motivation within the context of close interpersonal relationships, such as friendships and romantic relationships.
-Current research projects focus on the effects of interpersonal goals on relationship maintenance behaviors, ways people manage relationships with chronically insecure relationship partners, cognitive biases that preserve and undermine trust, intervention in relationships, and interpersonal influence within the context of relationships.
+Current research projects focus on the effects of interpersonal goals on relationship maintenance behaviors, ways people manage relationships with chronically insecure relationship partners, cognitive biases that preserve and undermine trust, intervention in relationships, and interpersonal influence within relationships.
 The projects involve a variety of methods, including behavioral observation, response time, and questionnaire measures, longitudinal designs, daily report designs, and laboratory-based experiments.
 He has published in outlets such as the Journal of Personality and Social Psychology, Personality and Social Psychology Bulletin, Journal of Experimental Social Psychology, Psychological Science, Health Psychology, and Personal Relationships.
 He serves on numerous editorial boards in social-personality psychology and is an Associate Editor of the journal, Personal Relationships.

 - Close Relationships

 - Emotion, Mood, Affect